 It is easy to start.
 Please contact Kurt Sensei, and watch a class, to find out if Aikido is right for you.

-*All classes are held in Blue Mounds
+*Classes are held in Blue Mounds or Ridgeway

 A monthly donation is requested.

 Iowa County Aikido annually hosts Tetsutaka Sugawara Shihan, who is a direct student of Morihei Ueshiba, the founder of Aikido.
 We are truly honored to host Sugawara Shihan.
 Every year since 2002!

 Iowa County Aikido is a member dojo of Sugawara Sogo Budo, Machida Tokyo, and through Sugawara Shihan to the Aikido World Headquarters

 Our three regular instructors have a combined Aikido experience of 110 years!
 Each has been a student of many of the Founder’s direct Students, including Saotome Shihan, Sugano Shihan, Tohei Shihan, and Sugawara Shihan, and also studied with many other Japanese and American Aikido Teachers.

 Dorothy began practicing aikido with Akira Tohei Shihan at the Midwest Aikido Center in Chicago in 1977.
 While living in Sydney Australia, she trained with Seiichi Sugano Shihan at Aikikai Australia.
 Since moving to Mineral Point in 2014, Dorothy has trained at Iowa County Aikido.
 A fifth dan with more than 40 years of training, Dorothy’s serious skills don’t overshadow her generosity while she inspires students during her lively classes.